syncfusion-content/extension-docs/Extension/ASPNETCore-EssentialJS2-Extension/Visual-Studio/Scaffolding.md

 The following steps explain you how to add a scaffolded item to your ASP.NET Core Web application.

-> Before use, the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core Scaffolding, check whether the **ASP.NET Core Extensions - Syncfusion<sup style="font-size:70%">&reg;</sup>** installed or not in Visual Studio Extension Manager by clicking on the Tools -> Extensions and Updates -> Installed for Visual Studio 2017 or lower and for Visual Studio 2019 by clicking on the Extensions -> Manage Extensions -> Installed.
+> Before use, the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core Scaffolding, check whether the **ASP.NET Core Extensions - Syncfusion<sup style="font-size:70%">&reg;</sup>** installed or not in Visual Studio Extension Manager by clicking on the Tools -> Extensions and Updates -> Installed for Visual Studio 2022 or later by clicking on the Extensions -> Manage Extensions -> Installed.
 If this extension not installed, please install the extension by follow the steps from the [download and installation](https://ej2.syncfusion.com/aspnetcore/documentation/visual-studio-integration/VS2019-Extensions/download-and-installation/) help topic.

  1. Right-click the **Controllers** folder in the Solution Explorer, click **Add**, and then select **New Scaffolded Item…**